Jake Paul: Most Valuable Promotions

 In 2021, Paul, alongside his adviser Nakisa Bidarian, founded a boxing promotion titled 'Most Valuable Promotions.'
 The promotions first signing was of Puerto Rican boxer and seven-division world champion Amanda Serrano.

 In 2022, Paul co-promoted with Eddie Hearn's Matchroom Boxing, Katie Taylor vs. Amanda Serrano billed as "For History".
 It was the first women's boxing match to headline Madison Square Garden, and was described as the 'biggest women's fight of all time'.
 The fight was universally acclaimed, being named Fight of the Year by Sports Illustrated and Event of the Year by The Ring.

 In 2023, Most Valuable Promotions and DAZN announced a new series of events billed as 'Most Valuable Prospects,' which would feature up-and-coming boxers headlining events on DAZN without pay-per-view.
 Their first event took place on May 26 which headlined Ashton Sylve vs Adam Kipenga at the Caribe Royale Orlando in Orlando, Florida.
 Sylve defeated Kipenga via unanimous decision.

 Mixed martial arts career

 Professional Fighter League

-On January 5, 2023, it was announced that Paul had signed a multi-year deal with the Professional Fighters League.
+On January 5, 2023, it was announced that Paul had signed a multi-year deal with the Professional Fighters League (PFL).
 In anticipation of his MMA debut, Paul began training Brazilian jiu-jitsu with ADCC head organizer Mo Jassim and Michael Perez.

+On January 21, 2026, it was reported that Paul had departed the PFL as his deal with the promotion had expired, leaving without ever fighting for the promotion.